 Resources for HUD's Continuum of Care (CoC) Notice of Funding Availability

-It is that time of year again - the HUD CoC Program Competition will soon be underway!
-The resources on this page are designed to assist programs and communities in the process of responding to the HUD FY18 CoC Notice of Funding Availability (NOFA).
+It is that time of year again - the HUD CoC Program Competition will soon be under way!
+The resources on this page are designed to provide information for programs and communities interested in applying for funding in the HUD FY2019 CoC NOFA.
 New resources will continue to be added throughout the CoC Program Competition, so please check back here on a regular basis.